What Are the Guidelines for Tungsten Electrodes?

 1. Match the Electrode Type to the Welding Application

-Select the appropriate electrode type based on the welding material and current type (AC or DC).
-For instance, pure tungsten is suitable for aluminum (AC), while thoriated or ceriated electrodes are better for steel (DC).
+Select the electrode based on material and current type (AC or DC).
+For example, pure tungsten is ideal for aluminum (AC), while thoriated or ceriated electrodes are preferred for steel (DC).

 2. Consider Electrode Size